singnet/semantic-vision/experiments/opencog/question2atomese/README.md

                         questions
- -i,--input <arg>       input filename, stdin if not provided -o,--output <arg>      output filename, stdout if not provided -e,--error  <arg>      error filename (questions which were not able to parse), stderr if not provided
+ -i,--input <arg>       input filename, stdin if not provided -o,--output <arg>      output filename, stdout if not provided
  ```

 ## Sort question types by frequency